-At Waterside Academy we use some of our Pupil Premium Grant to run additional 'nurture provision' for a range of pupils from across the school.
+At Waterside we use some of our Pupil Premium Grant to run additional 'nurture provision' for a range of pupils from across the school.

 We do this because we recognise that 'not being ready to thrive' can be a serious barrier to achievement.

 Mrs Woods is our nominated SEN/Nurture/PPG teaching assistant (she's a busy lady) and she works really hard to make sure the children are taught 'learning-to-learn' behaviours and that they are able to recognise and celebrate their achievements as well as see achievements in others, that can be used to further their own aspirations.